 “This commitment will allow an estimated 250 developmentally disabled and 400 physically disabled Kansans to begin living more independent and fulfilling lives in the community,” Brownback said.
 “It is something Kansans are proud to support.”

 This savings will substantially reduce the time it takes for consumers to receive in-home services.
 The total amount of savings dedicated to the waiting list is $37 million in both state and federal funds during State Fiscal Years 2014 and 2015.
 Services will become available as the necessary community supports are in place to begin reducing waiting lists for eligible consumers.

 Kansas offers HCBS through Medicaid waivers.
 These services, which are provided along with medical care, are designed to help people remain in their homes.
 Changes in the way Medicaid services are coordinated under the new KanCare program are allowing the state to reduce waiting lists which have existed since 2000.

 Since July, approximately 70 people with physical disabilities have come off the waiting list with an expected total of 400 people by the end of FY 2014.
 The waiting list for people with intellectual and developmental disabilities is projected to see a slightly smaller reduction, removing approximately 250 people by the end of FY 2014.

 Connect to Steve on Facebook

 Sign Up for Steve's Senate Newsletter

-Want to know what's going on in Topeka once the session is under way in January?
+Want to know what's going on in Topeka now that the session is under way?